dkandalov/kotlin-99/readme.md

 Words are strings of at least two characters.
 A horizontal or vertical sequence of character places in the crossword puzzle framework is called a site.
 Our problem is to find a compatible way of placing words onto sites.

-Hints:
- 1. The problem is not easy.
-You will need some time to thoroughly understand it.
-So, don't give up too early!
-And remember that the objective is a clean solution, not just a quick-and-dirty hack!
- 2. For efficiency reasons it is important, at least for larger puzzles, to sort the words and the sites in a particular order.
-For this part of the problem, the solution of P28 may be very helpful.

 [P01]: https://github.com/dkandalov/kotlin-99/blob/master/src/org/kotlin99/lists/P01.kt